A Third Rail No More: Incoming House Democrats Embrace Gun Control

 Crow, who points out that he's a gun owner who served as an Army Ranger and grew up hunting, ran a vocal campaign calling for gun reform.
 He felt that voters in his district in particular were tired of congressional inaction.

-"Our community has been has been disproportionately impacted by gun violence over the years from the Aurora theater shooting to Columbine," said Crow.
-"And we're gonna do something about this."
+"Our community has been has been disproportionately impacted by gun violence over the years, from the Aurora theater shooting to Columbine," said Crow.
+"And we're going to do something about this."

 Crow has specifically called for universal background checks and a repeal of the of the Dickey Amendment, a 1996 provision that restricts federal funding for research on gun violence.